DJDanl/cpp-docs.pt-br/docs/atl/reference/ca2wex-class.md

 ### <a name="return-value"></a>Valor de retorno

-Retorna a cadeia de caracteres de texto enquanto digita LPWSTR.
+Retorna a cadeia de texto como o tipo LPWSTR.

 ## <a name="see-also"></a>Consulte também